Iced Tea is the Bomb on a Hot Summer’s Day

 When I say I want to drink iced tea, that is precisely what I mean.
 In a disappointing reality check, it’s currently so hot that the ice melts before I can pour a glass and get it to my lips, let alone take photos of it.
 Luckily, this iced tea is a super refreshing drink even if it’s not as chilly as I’d like it to be.

 I thought I’d make some signature thyme ice cubes this year.
-Don’t worry, I won’t be making any of the tin version.
-As soon as my thyme started to flower, I was out snipping of its heads and embedding them in ice cube trays.
+Don’t worry, I won’t be making any of the tin version – geddit?
+As soon as my thyme started to flower, I was out snipping off its heads and embedding them in ice cube trays.
 They make a great addition to summer drinks, contributing an extra subtle layer of flavour and a pretty flower to boot.
 A few of these went into the iced tea.

 Last week I attended a Fairtrade Foundation Press Day.
 I’ll be posting about this shortly, but meanwhile I wanted to rave about the peach & rhubarb tea that I tried whilst there.
 I’m not really a fan of fruit teas, but I was so intrigued by the flavours that I gave it a go.
-I was assured that the ingredients are all entirely natural and indeed it tastes of real peaches with a little hint of tart rhubarb.
+The tea comes from The London Tea Company in case you’re wondering.
+The good people there assured me that the ingredients are all entirely natural.
+And indeed the tea tastes of real peaches with a little hint of tart rhubarb.
 I was smitten.
-The tea comes from The London Tea Company in case you’re wondering.

 To call this a recipe is a bit of an overstatement, it’s more of an idea really.
 The peach & rhubarb tea base is enhanced with sliced peaches and given added depth with strawberries, mint, lime and thyme flower ice cubes.
 You could always add a glug of rhubarb liqueur to liven things up a bit.
 Just saying.